 The Brooks Institute is heavily involved with the undergraduate Formula SAE and Baja SAE teams with Dr. Prucka serving as advisor to both.
 Through these teams, the students become excited about the industry and learn the importance of sound engineering as well as teamwork, communication, and responsibility.
 Graduate students within the Department of Automotive Engineering are providing engineering support and expertise to the teams.
 The institute also provides financial sponsorship including the purchase of improved machining and safety equipment.

 The greatest strides may have been made in the institute’s efforts to use the excitement of racing to expose the next generation workforce to science, technology, engineering, and mathematics (STEM) careers.
 Through its support of Driving SCIENCE, the institute is making STEM education fun for both teachers and students.
 With classes that take place at NASCAR tracks, the Driving SCIENCE curriculum is fast paced and stimulating.
 The program exposes educators to the best practices in STEM education and develops an awareness of STEM careers that link to motorsports.
-In this, its first year, Driving SCIENCE provided professional development for 125 teachers from 21 school districts in eight states impacting 18,750 students.
+In its first year, Driving SCIENCE provided professional development for 125 teachers from 21 school districts in eight states impacting 18,750 students.